 A popliteal aneurysm is bulging and weakness in the wall of the popliteal artery, which supplies blood to the knee joint, thigh and calf.
-A popliteal aneurysm can burst, which may cause life-threatening uncontrolled bleeding.
-The aneurysm may also cause a blood clot, potentially causing amputation of the affected leg.
+A popliteal aneurysm can burst, which may cause life-threatening, uncontrolled bleeding.
+The aneurysm may also cause a blood clot, potentially requiring a leg amputation.

-The exact cause of popliteal aneurysms is not known, though atherosclerosis (hardening of the arteries caused by a buildup of fatty substances, plaque and other elements) is believed to play a key role.
+The exact cause of popliteal aneurysms is not known, though atherosclerosis may play a key role.
 Trauma to the artery may also cause a popliteal aneurysm.

-- Blood-vessel reconstruction occurring in one or both of the legs
+- Have had blood-vessel reconstruction in one or both legs

 Many popliteal aneurysms have no symptoms.
 Common symptoms include: